puutaro/CommandClick/README.md

  - `>` -> `cmdclickGreatTag`

    - `Span tag` no working in shell output.
 If you wont to use this, launch html file.
+   - Url string automaticaly change anchor tag, but if you put 'href="' prefix in front of this string, no auto change.

 ### Troubleshooting